YashPatel91/brats_2020_3DUnet/README.md

 **AutoEncoder Prediction**

-We have experimented with ElasticNet, SVR (Suppor Vector Regression), Random Forest Regression, and Gradient Boost.
-We found the Random Forest Regressor to be the best model for predicting survival rate after experimenting with various parameters and models.
+We have experimented different model such as ElasticNet, SVR (Suppor Vector Regression), Random Forest Regression,Gradient Boost, SGD Regression and we found the Random Forest Regressor to be the best model for predicting survival rate.
 In order to calculate the patients' survival rate, we employed mean absolute percentage error (MAPE).
 The fact that there wasn't enough data provided for task 2 to be performed resulted in a lower overall MAPE of 0.311.

 ![python](readme_images/AE_result.gif)